 To plan your finances you will need to think about living costs such as accommodation, food and travel.
-Depending on your degree, you may also have to pay some course-related costs.

 You may decide to get a part-time job to help fund your time at Southampton.

 You can use our Student Finance Calculator as a guide to help you budget.Start budgeting

 For more advice on how to budget and make your money go further, visit the Student Services website.

 • Books – you won’t need to buy all the books on your reading list, just the core texts.
 Remember all of our libraries have an excellent collection of books.

 • Vital equipment and materials – the University has excellent facilities and computer access for all students.
 Your tutors or lecturers will let you know of the best place to buy any extra equipment you need for your studies.

 • Household bills – if you are in private rented accommodation, you will need to pay towards water, gas and electricity bills.
 You won’t have to pay council tax if everyone in your house is a student.

 • Shopping – showing your student ID card will get you a discount in many shops.

 • Transport – in Southampton, the unilink bus service is a cheap way of getting around.
 If you live in halls in Southampton, a unilink buss pass is included in your hall fees*.
 If you want to travel further, buying a student rail or bus card will save you money on fares.
 There are many places to park your bike for free while you are on campus.
 Car parking is limited and very expensive, so avoid bringing a car to Southampton if at all possible.